JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

             pod("AFNetworking") {
                 version = "~> 4.0.0"
             }
-            podfile = project.file("../severalTargetsXcodeProject/Podfile") // specify the path to Podfile
+            podfile = project.file("../severalTargetsXcodeProject/Podfile") // specify the path to the Podfile }
-        }
     }
     ```